-Italian sweet frying peppers are a type of pepper that are also referred to as cubanelles, marconi peppers or sweet long Italian peppers.
+Cubanelle peppers are a sweet pepper, similar to a bell pepper, with a slightly sweeter flavor and a longer shape.
+They are also referred to as Italian sweet frying peppers, and can also be labeled as marconi peppers.
 They’re called “sweet” because unlike many unripe peppers that are bitter in flavor, the Italian frying pepper is sweet at every stage.
 They are a medium fleshed pepper, making them ideal for frying.

-Stuffed with a savory combination of Italian sausage, fresh spinach and parmesan cheese come together for this delightful version.
-One bite of these delicious Italian Stuffed Peppers and you’ll feel like you’re in Italy.
+Stuffed with a savory combination of Italian sausage, fresh spinach and Italian cheeses come together for this delightful version.
+One bite of these delicious Stuffed Italian Frying Peppers and you’ll feel like you’re in Italy.

 Ingredients You’ll Need